Honor Magic VS initial review: A no compromise folding phone

 - 5000mAh battery - 66W wired charging

 Internally, there's everything you need to get flagship performance.
 At least, on paper.
 That means the Snapdragon 8+ Gen 1 processor is running the show and - if it's like other phones we've tested with that platform - it should mean really fast and efficient performance.
+Early signs are good, with all apps and games we've tested so far loading quickly, and without much in the way of heat felt after periods of gameplay.

-It's joined by 8GB or 12GB RAM and either 256GB or 512GB of storage.
+It's joined by 12GB RAM and 512GB storage.
 Again, that means plenty of memory for efficient performance and lots of storage space for files, media and apps.

 When you add the 5000mAh battery to the picture, it really brings home the fact that this is trying to offer you all you'd expect from a proper top-tier Android phone, without any compromises.
-And in a folding phone too.
+Our first few days have seen really good battery life from the Magic VS, standby time, in particular, seems really good, so you should rest assured that when your phone is sitting doing nothing, it won't siphon off your battery juice.
 Add 66W wired fast charging to the picture and the only thing you're really missing is wireless charging.

 Cameras